CLARIAH/virtuoso-quad-log/README.md

 # Virtuoso Quad Logger

+- The components in this repository are intended to be used by developers and system administrators.
+- In case of questions [contact](https://github.com/CLARIAH/virtuoso-quad-log/issues/new) the CLARIAH team.

+____

+The RDF data model can be used to share and distribute information from a wide variety of sources and has [distinguished advantages](https://www.w3.org/RDF/advantages.html) over other data models.
+Keeping track of state and changes in dispersed data stores and propagating state and changes to other data stores or a central hub is out of scope of the data model it self.
+Reporting the initial state of a data store, keeping track of changes during the live of the store and publishing this state and these changes to the outside world in accordance with a well-described protocol is the subject of this repository.

 This *virtuoso-quad-log* repository harbors tools for propagating and publishing changes in RDF-data that are kept in a [Virtuoso triple store](http://virtuoso.openlinksw.com/).
 Two components are essential in this process.
 These are: